demna0920/JanghoonJung.github.io/README.md

 ---

 ### 🏆 Achievements
+- **Team Leader and Participant – International Robot Olympiad**
+  *South Korea Final 3rd*
+  - Successfully led and managed a team of two members with diverse technical backgrounds, resulting in a top 3 finish out of 500 teams.
+  - Conducted weekly meetings to monitor project progress and maintain clear communication channels, ensuring the project was completed within the set deadline.
+  - Actively solicited and integrated a wide range of team member opinions and feedback, which strengthened team cohesion and led to creative solutions.
+  - Resolved a critical CPU issue during robot assembly practice, allowing for successful completion of the project and presentation.

 - **Gold Award | Korea University Invention Association**
   *2020*
   - Developed an innovative system capturing human emotions, integrating an app and IoT-enabled mood light through heart rate analysis (Arduino, Android Studio, Java).